 - 1. To undertake high quality research as directed by your line manager, including contributing to drafting grant proposals and peer-reviewed and other outputs, and evaluating teaching practice; - 2.
 To support the administration of projects linked to your employment, helping ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant School policies; - 3.
-The specific focus of this post will be to undertake epidemiological analyses of routine UK health data e.g. electronic health records in the area of infections and non-communicable diseases such as dementia or cardiovascular disease.
-This will include contributing to study design, writing protocols, generating codelists, preparing and analyzing health datasets and writing up results.
+To coordinate clinical trials run by the MSD CTU, in particular the BHF PROTECT-TAVI trial.